Praggy03/inventory_weather/README.md

 Inventory CRUD - Click on ```Inventories``` on home page options and follow the on-screen options

+Weather Information - I have used openweather API to get weather information and have cached the information for every 10 minutes.

 ### Additional Task Implemented:

 Ability to create shipments and assign inventory to shipment and adjust inventory appropriately